TheBastionBot/BastionGitHubBot/README.md

   It determines if a PR is a work in progress, if the PR title or a label contains the phrase *WIP*, *Work in Progress* or *Do not Merge*

+- **Invite Contributors to Organization**

+  Send invitation to contributors, to join the organization as a member when their pull request is merged in a repository where this is configured.

+  **Configuration Options:** `inviteContributors`

 - **Issue Welcome Comments**

   Sends welcome comments in newly opened issues with the message you specify in